-In this series, we’ll explore the file share solutions offered by AWS, Azure, Google Cloud Platform and IBM, paying specific attention to their setup, features, pricing and considerations for usage.
-We’ll also take a look at NetApp’s enterprise data management software, ONTAP® Cloud, which as a file share service comes packed with storage-efficient features and additional capabilities that make it a comprehensive solution for cloud file sharing services.
+In this series, we’ll explore the file share solutions offered by AWS, Azure, Google Cloud and open source solutions, paying specific attention to their setup, features, pricing and considerations for usage.
+We’ll also take a look at NetApp’s enterprise data management software, Cloud Volumes ONTAP®, which as a file share service comes packed with storage-efficient features and additional capabilities that make it a comprehensive solution for cloud file sharing services.

-One of the main considerations when moving to Amazon EFS is protecting live data through a built-in backup or snapshot mechanism.
-Though an AWS Data Pipeline can be used to perform an AWS EFS backup to a secondary filesystem, this AWS EFS-to-EFS backup solution must be set up manually.
-As snapshots are not supported, these Amazon EFS backups to the secondary filesystem could potentially double storage usage, and therefore double Amazon cloud storage costs.
+One of the main considerations when moving to Amazon EFS is protecting live data through a built-in EFS backup or snapshot mechanism.
+Though an AWS Data Pipeline can be used to perform an AWS EFS backup to a secondary file system, this AWS EFS-to-EFS backup solution must be set up manually.
+As snapshots are not supported, these Amazon EFS backups to the secondary file system could potentially double storage usage, and therefore double Amazon cloud storage costs.

 - Very easy to set up.